Henri Déricourt: Air operations

 SOE had difficulties with the Royal Air Force which reluctantly supplied the planes and pilots for SOE's clandestine operations.
 The RAF complained about the large number of failed missions.
 Déricourt with his experience as a pilot and his knowledge of France seemed like a godsend.
 On the night of 22/23 January 1943, Déricourt was parachuted "blind" (without anybody meeting him) into France near Orléans.
-He made his way to Paris, reunited with his wife, and, perhaps by coincidence, moved into a house next door to the house where Abwehr spy catcher Hugo Bleicher lived.
-The SD headquarters of old friend Karl Boemelburg was at 84 Avenue Foch, a short walk away.
+He made his way to Paris, was there for a week before travelling down to Marseilles where he reunited with his wife, and brought her to Paris where they moved into the Hotel Bristol for some weeks.
+In due course they moved into 58 rue Pergolese, thought to be a property confiscated from a jewish family.
+The SD headquarters (84 Avenue Foch) and the home of his old friend Boemelburg (in Avenue Victor Hugo) were a short walk away.
 The two met shortly after Déricourt arrived in Paris.
 Déricourt lived openly under his own name, saying he was too well known to use an alias.

 Déricourt soon assembled his Farrier team, consisting of Aisner as his courier and another old friend, pilot Rémy Clément, as an assistant.
 He relied on the Prosper network led by Francis Suttill for a radio operator, Jack Agazarian.
 Andrée Borrel helped Aisner with the courier duties.
 Through courier Lise de Baissac, Déricourt also established links with the large SOE Scientist network on the Atlantic Ocean coast of France, which also needed his services to move agents.
 These extensive links among networks, although understandable as Déricourt serviced several networks, violated SOE's doctrine that for security reasons networks should be independent of each other with as little contact as possible between and among networks and even among members of the same network.

 Déricourt's first air operation was the night of 17/18 March 1943 when he met two Westland Lysander airplanes landing near Poitiers which delivered four SOE agents and boarded four others to return to England.
 The operation was successful and his success continued.
 Over the next eleven months, he supervised 17 air operations in which 22 aircraft landed at more than six different clandestine airfields and delivered 43 SOE agents to France and took 67 back to England.
 The air operations were also a means of communications between the London headquarters of SOE and its agents in France.
 Déricourt was the "postman" who collected letter and reports from agents and gave them to the pilots of the airplanes to take back to England.
 Unlike wireless messages which were always transmitted in code, most of these letters and reports were in clear language although code names were supposed to be used for people and places.